MolBIFFM/diana/README.md

   }
 }
 ```
-An upper bound on the number of proteins per community.
-Modules are iteratively
+A static upper bound on the number of proteins per community.
+Modules are
-subdivided until this threshold is met.
-The adaptive default setting is the
+iteratively subdivided until this threshold is met.
+The adaptive default setting
-number of proteins in the network, resulting in a single iteration of the
+is the number of proteins in the network, resulting in a single iteration of the
 community detection algorithm.

 ```json